Employment

 Required Documents

-Include color copies of the following documents with your PHS or submit the color copies on the date of your PAT:
+Please gather color copies of the listed documents to submit along with your PHS or on the date of your PAT.

 - Valid Driver's License